anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 : Registration Authority, an optional system component to which a CA delegates certificate management functions such as authorization checks.
 In BRSKI-PRM, this is a functionality of the domain registrar, as in BRSKI {{!RFC8995}}.

-RER:
-: Registrar Enroll-Request is the CSR of a PER sent to the CA by the domain registrar (in its role as PKI RA).

 RVR:
 : Registrar Voucher-Request is a signature-wrapped voucher-request, signed by the domain registrar that sends it to the MASA.
 For BRSKI-PRM, it contains a copy of the original PVR received from the pledge.